Information for Chapter Activity Leaders

 Leadership training is a great way for seasoned leaders to refresh and improve their skills, as well as being a requirement for members who wish to become activity leaders.

 For additional information on becoming an activity leader for the DV Chapter, contact the chapter Leadership Chair.

-The next Outdoor Leadership Training Course first weekend of April 2017 ... more
+The next Outdoor Leadership Training Course will be in spring of 2020 ... more

 Volunteer Resources Page on outdoors.org, the main AMC web site ... link